Sympathetic cooling and squeezing of two co-levitated nanoparticles: Particle Characterisation

 \section{Particle Characterisation}

+Fig.~\ref{fig:ExpMeth}b shows two particles trapped in the Paul trap.
 Using the CMOS camera, the equilibrium separation of the particles was measured to be $z_{sep}^{eq} = 198\pm1$\,$\mu$m.
 This is much larger than the expected amplitude of a single particle in thermal equilibrium with a frequency of $\omega_{0} = 2\pi\times 200$\,Hz ($\sqrt{\langle q^{2}\rangle} = 6.8$\,$\mu$m) so the Taylor expansion used in Eq.~\ref{eqn: EL} is valid.
-The power spectral density (PSD) of two coupled particles can be seen in fig.~\ref{fig: NM}a).
-Both particles display a mix of the normal modes of system showing they are axially coupled and it can be seen that they do not contain equal mode energy suggesting each particle has a different charge.
+The power spectral density (PSD) of two coupled particles can be seen in fig.~\ref{fig: NM}a) taken at a pressure of $1.3\times10^{-2}$\,mbar.
+Unlike a single uncoupled particle which would display only one mode~\cite{Bullier2019, Bullier2020}, both particles display a mix of the normal modes of system showing they are axially coupled and it can be seen that they do not contain equal mode energy suggesting each particle has a different charge.
+The normal modes, $z_{\pm}$, are constructed from the measured timetraces using the linear transform described in Eq.~\ref{eqn: evecs}.
 To find the normal modes of the system the values of $r_{\pm}$ are varied until the PSD of the $z_{\pm}$ mode shows a minimal amount of the $z_{\mp}$ mode.
-Fig.~\ref{fig: NM}b) shows the PSDs of the normal modes for $r_{+} = -1.6$ and $r_{-} = 0.6$.
+Fig.~\ref{fig: NM}b) shows the PSDs of the normal modes for $r_{+} = 0.6$ and $r_{-} = -1.6$.
 Each normal mode is clearly seen with no component of the other mode suggesting the normal modes are orthogonal and the masses of each particle are approximately equal.
-The total energy in each particle was calculated by integrating the area under the PSDs of the individual particles and used to calculate their masses.
+The total energy in each particle was calculated by integrating the area under the PSDs of the individual particles and used to calculate their masses by assuming each particle is in thermal equilibrium with the surrounding gas.
 The particle radii are measured to be $r_{1} = 195\pm3$\,nm and $r_{2} = 192\pm3$\,nm assuming a density of $1850$\,kg/m$^{3}$.
 These values both agree with one another and agree with the nominal radius of $193.5$\,nm.
 Together, this is clear evidence that two single particles of approximately equal mass were trapped.
+Other pairs of trapped particle were measured to also have the mass of single particles with separations ranging from $150$\,$\mu$m to $200$\,$\mu$m.